EMT Certification in Maryland with School and Program Info

 Residents of Maryland interested in training as EMTs or paramedics can look to community colleges throughout the state that provide these types of programs.
 Students can choose from basic, intermediate or paramedic training programs.
 Both certificate and associate degree programs are available that can help students prepare for or advance in a career in this field.
 These programs also prepare graduates to take national and local EMT certification exams.

 Details about two Maryland schools that provide EMT training programs are found below.
 Read information about classroom and clinical training opportunities in these programs.
-Learn facts about these schools by reading the table found at the bottom of this article.

 - The Community College of Baltimore County has three main campuses and four extension centers in and around Baltimore, Maryland.
 The college offers a certificate and a 2-year degree in emergency medical technology.